Earlobe: Genetics

-Clint Eastwood, who has an extreme form of attached ear lobe.
+Clint Eastwood, who has an extreme form of attached earlobe.

 Earlobes average about 2 centimeters long, and elongate slightly with age.
 Although the "free" vs. "attached" appearance of earlobes is often presented as an example of a simple "one gene – two alleles" Mendelian trait in humans, earlobes do not all fall neatly into either category; there is a continuous range from one extreme to the other, suggesting the influence of several genes.